anishsheikh/rocm-gfx1100/README.md

 # ROCm on gfx1100 cards
-Early Compatibility for AMD RDNA 3 cards  for Tensorflow By any means this is not a fully working build.
+Early Compatibility for AMD RDNA 3 cards  for Tensorflow and pytorch By any means this is not a fully working build.
 Use At Your Own Risk.
 The wheels are for Linux, tested on ubuntu 22.04.